Chattahoochee Valley Libraries: Black library use

 In 1910, despite the black population making up more than 37% of the overall population of Columbus, segregation laws made the Carnegie library use restricted to whites only.
 Blacks in Columbus had access to private collections of books from prominent black citizens in the county, but didn't have access to a public library until 1938 when the Works Progress Administration and Columbus Public Library began a summer reading program open to both white and black students.
 The black community showed a lot of interest in public library use after the WPA withdrew in 1941, and the Columbus Public Library opened a "Negro-only" branch called the Spencer High School Library in 1944.
 Due to intense interest and subsequent overcrowding more libraries were made to serve the black community.
-The Booker Washington branch was opened in 1952 and in 1953 the Fourth Avenue Branch Library opened as well.
+A branch was opened inside a converted one-bedroom unit of the Booker T. Washington Apartments in 1945.
+In 1953, the Fourth Avenue Branch Library opened as the first and only dedicated building for a segregated Black-only branch.
+Following integration in the 1960s, the Fourth Avenue branch was renamed the Mildred L. Terry Branch Library in 1981 in honor of one of its first two librarians, and its original building was demolished and replaced with a new building in 2009.